datarightplus/datarightplus-admission-control-baseline/draft-authors-datarightplus-admission-control-baseline.md

 ### Resource Endpoints

+#### Authenticated Directory Endpoints

-The Ecosystem Directory **SHALL** make available an authenticated endpoint secured with a `scope` value of `cdr:register` (or other value specified by the Ecosystem Authority) and accessed via MTLS.
+The Ecosystem Directory **SHALL** make available MTLS and Bearer token authenticated endpoint secured with a `scope` value of `cdr:register` (or other value specified by the Ecosystem Authority).

 As described further in [@!DATARIGHTPLUS-REDOCLY-ID1] the following authenticated endpoints **SHALL** be made available: